virtual-kubelet/community/governance.md

 * Any project maintainer is eligible to become a core maintainer
 * An core maintainer can step down by emailing our maintainer list (LINK TBA)
 * Core maintainers must remain active, and if they are unresponsive for > 3 months maintainership unless a super-majority of the other core maintainers agree to extend the period to greater than 3 months.
-* When there is an opening for an core maintainer anyone can nominate a project maintainer as a replacement.
+* When there is an opening for an core maintainer anyone can nominate candidate as a replacement.
     * The nomination period is one month starting the day after the position becomes avaliable.
     * The nomination must be via the Virtual Kubelet provider mailing list.
-* When the nominated individual agrees to be a canidate, the project maintainers may vote.
+* When the nominated individual agrees to be a canidate, the project maintainers and the current core maintainers may vote.
     * The voting period will be a minimum of 7 days and will close when a majority of project maintainers have voted.
+    * Each maintainer will get 1 vote, yes or no, and depending on the majority the candidate will either become a core maintainer or not.
+Maintainers will vote through a election form (Office forms or Google forms).
+    * After a maximum of 2 weeks after the voting period started, the votes will be counted up and the status of the vote will be sent out to the project and core maintainers.
 * When an org maintianer steps down they become an emeritus maintainer.

 ### Project/Provider Maintainers

 Project maintainers are responsible for maintaing the release cycle of virtual kubelet and the specific operations they own.
 Techincal decisions can be made by the project maintainers.
+There can be two maintainers per provider.

 When maintainers need to make a decisions there are two ways decisions are made, unless described elsewhere.